Go Back To Trail Finder

 • The trail continues on northward along Davenport Terrace for 2km, where a rubble track on the edge of a future property development can be used for a small distance.
 This section of trail will be upgraded once the property development and stormwater drainage works have been completed.
 When nearing the Regency Road railway bridge, take the railway pedestrian crossing on your left.
 Once over the railway line, cross the road and use the underpass to get to the other side of the Regency Road.
 There is often broken glass in the underpass so take care when riding through.

-• The shared use path will take you over the intersection where you can continue to follow the path to an underpass which will take you under Grand Junction Road.
+• The shared-use path will take you over the intersection where you can continue to follow the path to an underpass which will take you under Grand Junction Road.
 The trail has taken a slight detour as the Islington Rail yards and associated industrial precinct prevent the trail from following the Gawler railway line.

-Islington Rail Yards to Dry Creek – 5km
+Islington Railyards to Dry Creek (5 km)

-Henschke Street, which is part of the Gawler Rail Trail, also forms part of the Magazine Rail Trail.
-The area slightly to the west of Magazine Road was originally a 600mm gauge railway, which ran a horse drawn train, from the Dry Creek rail yards, along Henschke Street and Magazine Road, to the explosives storage area at the northern end of Magazine Road.
+• Magazine Railside Trail (500 m): Henschke St, which is part of the Gawler Rail Trail, also forms part of the Magazine Rail Trail.
+The area slightly to the west of Magazine Rd was originally a 600-mm gauge track which ran a horse-drawn train from the Dry Creek railyards, along Henschke St and Magazine Rd, to the explosives storage area at the northern end of Magazine Rd.
 As residential and industrial development moved closer to the explosives storage huts, the risk became too great and the storage facility was relocated.
+This trail is important as it connects the Gawler Rail Trail to the Port River Bikeway and Tapa Martinthi Yala shared-use path which follows the Northern Connector Freeway (M2).

-Follow Magazine Road until you reach the Port Expressway.
-Turn right and follow the rubble path for 200m where the path heads into the wetland area.
-The trail continues on through the wetland with occasional narrow and low bridge crossings before it arrives back near Salisbury Highway.
+• Wetlands Trail (2 km): There is a scenic alternative to the section of the Gawler Rail Trail from Henschke St to Salisbury Hwy.
+Follow Magazine Rd until you reach the Port Expressway.
+Turn right and follow the rubble path for 200 m where the path heads into the wetland area.
+The trail continues on through the wetland with occasional narrow and low bridge crossings before it arrives back near Salisbury Hwy.
+This is not a formal path or trail and it could be described as a goat track in some sections.
+Cyclists need to assess the risk associated with travelling on an unmade track through a wetland.

-Follow the shared use path and turn left onto a wider path/road which can be followed to a junction, known as Salt Pan Junction.
-At this point you have two options – turn left and follow the Port River Bikeway toward Port Adelaide (7.6km) or travel onward (north) on the Tapa Martinthi Yala (Kaurna term meaning “pathway to embrace today”) shared use path which follows the freeway (16.7km).
-Tapa Martinthi Yala connects with the Stuart O’Grady Bikeway which leads to Gawler (22.6km)
+• Port Expressway Connection: At the northern end of Magazine Rd, a shared-use path veers to the left and follows the expressway and the Barker Inlet Wetlands for 900m before passing under the expressway in what can only be described as a modified stormwater drain (it’s better than crossing the expressway but often a little damper).
+Follow the shared-use path and turn left onto a wider path/road which can be followed to Salt Pan Junction.
+At this point you have two options – turn left and follow the Port River Bikeway toward Port Adelaide (7.6 km) or travel onward (north) on the Tapa Martinthi Yala (Kaurna term meaning “pathway to embrace today”) shared-use path which follows the freeway (16.7 km).
+Tapa Martinthi Yala connects with the Stuart O’Grady Bikeway which leads to Gawler (22.6 km)

 Leave a Review